Baby Names Generator: from Amelia to Zebedee

 Tradition is important to you, and the name Blanche goes hand in hand with that.
 Originally a nickname for ‘blonde’, from blanche (the feminine form of the Old French blanc for ‘white’), it came to be associated with the notion of whiteness as indicating purity, and was introduced to England as a given name by the Normans.

 You work hard, and therefore so will your daughter!
 Ida is a Norman name derived from the ancient Germanic word id, meaning ‘work’.
-This was introduced to Britain in the 11th century but faded away until it was revived by Tennyson for the central character in his poem ‘The Princess’ (1847), who devotes herself to the cause of women’s rights and education.
+This was introduced to Britain in the 11th century but faded away until it was revived by Tennyson for the central character in his poem ‘The Princess’ (1847), who devotes herself to the course of women’s rights and education.

 Royalty or not, you’re a very important person.
 Raine is the perfect name for your daughter.
 It ispossibly a respelling of the French word reine meaning ‘queen’, or a transferred use of the surname Raine or Rayne.
 The surname derives from a medieval given name, derived from ra(g)in, meaning ‘advice’, or ‘decision’.